savetheclocktower/daubjs/README.md

 The highlighter constructor takes an optional `options` argument.

 * `classPrefix`: A token that the highlighter should prepend to class names before it starts searching for code blocks.
 If your Ruby code has a class name of `language-ruby`, you’d specify a value of `"language-"` here.
 Defaults to an empty string.
+* `customSelector`: A more generic function for specifiying the selector(s) that match the code blocks you want highlighted.
+The function can return a string or an array.
+(If the selector includes commas, the individual parts should be returned as an array instead.)

 You can add any element, and any _named_ grammar, to a highlighter.